chrispaterson/IAB-TCF-2.0-Specs/CMP JS API v2.0 Final.md

    * true - GDPR Applies
    * false - GDPR Does not apply
    * undefined - unknown whether GDPR Applies
-   * see the section: "What does the gdprApplies value mean" */
+   * see the section: "What does the gdprApplies value mean?"
+   */
   gdprApplies: Boolean,